geseib/awsnetworkshop/website/content/60-MultiAccount/40-Share TGW.md

    - Just to the left of the Region Drop down, click on your login drop-down menu and select **My organization**.
 On **Your account belongs to the following organization:** screen, make a note of the **Organization ID** (it will start with an **o-**)

-   _note: in order for organziation sharing to work, you must change your Resource Access Manger Settings from the master account. login to the master account and change this setting as shown below._
+   _note: in order for organization sharing to work, you must change your Resource Access Manger Settings from the master account. login to the master account and change this setting as shown below._

    ![Org Sharing](../images/ram-orgSettings.png)